 What is the Cybersecurity Act (Cyberbeveiligingswet)?

 The Cyberbeveiligingswet is the Dutch implementation of the European NIS2 directive (Network and Information Security Directive 2).
-The Act requires organisations in essential and important sectors to strengthen their digital resilience by taking appropriate security measures and by reporting serious cyber incidents.
+The Act requires organisations in essential and important sectors to strengthen their digital resilience by taking appropriate Security measures and by reporting serious cyber incidents.

 🎯 Purpose of the Cybersecurity Act